 - Travel expenses for medical appointments – if you have incurred excessive costs due to having to travel to medical appointments, you may be able to claim these costs back through compensation.

 - Medical appointments – if you have had to pay for any medical appointments, such as physiotherapy or something similar, then these costs could be covered through compensation.

 You should keep any receipts or other documents that highlight any financial losses you have suffered so that they can be added to the compensation package.

 Amount of Compensation

 The amount of compensation that is awarded is determined on a case-by-case basis, by taking the above factors into consideration.
 For example, if your fall caused you to suffer a serious knee injury, you may be awarded anywhere between £20,880 – £76,690.
 If your injury caused a simple arm fracture to the forearm, you may be owed anywhere between £5,280 – £15,300.
 If your fall caused you to suffer an elbow injury, your compensation may be anywhere between £1,000 – £43,710.
 If you would like to view more compensation estimates for different injuries, visit our compensation calculator.

 As you can see, compensation can vary widely.
 Therefore, if you would like to know how much you are likely to be eligible to claim, you should speak to us directly.
-They will assess the validity of your case and determine the amount of compensation that you are likely to be owed.
+We will assess the validity of your case and determine the amount of compensation that you are likely to be owed.